 So the results as that are ultimately what we care about but once again I sorted out the seat for this bike as I don’t think I am tightening the screw very well.

-Ignoring the fact I started at 8 miles from last time, here is the battery results from doing four miles and how long it took.
+Ignoring the fact I started at 8 miles from last time, here are the battery results from doing four miles and how long it took.

 As you can see it took just under half an hour to be able to do about four miles and I can say I did not have it on full speed for the whole way as people driving around here are insanely crazy and just like a motorbike you want to make sure to drive defensively.